satwik00/Calculator-py-/README.md

 # Calculator-py-
-Written in pyton with simple coding
+Written in pyton with basic coding